freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-cat-photo-app/part-42.md

 ## Description
 <section id='description'>

 All related radio buttons should have the same `name` attribute to create a radio button group.
+For example, `<label><input type="radio" name="animal"> cat</label>`.
 By creating a radio group, selecting a radio button will automatically deselect the other buttons within the same group.
-This helps ensure that only one answer is provided.

-Add the `name` attribute with the value `indoor-outdoor` to each radio button similar to this example: `<label><input type="radio" name="animal"> cat</label>`.
+Add the `name` attribute with the value `indoor-outdoor` to each radio button.

 </section>